 Our Before and After School programs provide children with opportunities to develop socially, emotionally and physically.

-Summer camps are offered in weekly sessions for up to 10 weeks, for ages 3-5, 5-12, and 12-14, with new themes each week!
+Summer childcare is offered in weekly sessions for up to 10 weeks, for ages 5-12 with new themes each week!
 You can register at your local Seattle Parks and Recreation community center.

 Looking for an experience for your child to learn, grow and develop life skills?
 We have many different opportunities for middle schoolers!

 The City of Seattle offers a wide variety of programs for kids as well as adults!
 See a full list of programs here.

 ARC and its 36 advisory councils raise support through fundraising events, grants and generous contributions from dedicated individuals and businesses throughout our community.
 These funds allow us to offer program scholarships and improve service delivery, ensuring equitable access to high quality programming for all Seattle residents.

 The ARC Board is comprised of 16 volunteer board members, in addition to the Seattle Parks and Recreation Superintendent.
 Two of the 16 members are appointed members of the Parks Board of Commissioners.
 Board members serve a term of 3 years and normally meet on the 1st Wednesday of the month in the Parks Board Room, 100 Dexter Ave N, 98109.
 The public is always welcome to attend.